 New Zealand North Island

 Rotorua is a natural phenomenon but be prepared for the sulphur smell which is difficult to bear after a few hours.
-See spraying geysers and bubbling waters or just treat yourself to a mud-bath in the spa.
+Things to do in Rotorua include seeing spraying geysers and bubbling waters or treating yourself to a mud bath in the spa.

-If you want to experience the hot waters for yourself, Hot Water Beach on the Coromandel Peninsular is the place to dig your own spa pool and enjoy the laid back pace that the Coromandel brings.
+If you want to experience the hot waters for yourself, Hot Water Beach on the Coromandel Peninsula is the place to dig your own spa pool and enjoy the laid-back pace that the Coromandel brings.

-New Zealand is geared up for the adventure solo traveller and although the South Island is the place for adrenalin junkies, the North island also has its activities: skydive over Lake Taupo, mountain bike around Hastings or take a leisurely kayak ride along the peninsulas.
+New Zealand is geared up for the adventure solo traveller and although the South Island is the place for adrenalin junkies, the North island also has its activities.
+Things to do in Taupo include skydiving over Lake Taupo to magnificent views below, or you could mountain bike around Hastings or take a leisurely kayak ride along the peninsulas.

-Milford Sound is a magical area of looming cliffs and waterfalls.
+Milford Sound, a magical area of looming cliffs and waterfalls is a must see in New Zealand.
 There’s only one way to see the Milford Sound and that’s by boat.
-Known for its numerous waterfalls this stunning fjord is one of the South Island’s main attractions and can be reached from Queenstown.
+Known for its numerous waterfalls this stunning fjord is one of New Zealand's attractions and can be reached from Queenstown.

-From one English style town to a Scottish one; Dunedin on the East coast is rich in Scottish heritage and has the world’s steepest street (Baldwin Street).
-This historic university town is the perfect destination to see penguins and albatross on a wildlife eco tour.
+From one English-style town to a Scottish one; Dunedin on the East coast is rich in Scottish heritage and has the world’s steepest street (Baldwin Street).
+This historic university town is the perfect destination to see penguins and albatrosses on a wildlife eco-tour.

-If you prefer the larger mammals, the seaside settlement of Kaikoura is the place to see giant sperm whales and swim with seals, (if you don't have good sea legs, spot them by helicopter instead).
+If you prefer the larger mammals, the seaside settlement of Kaikoura is the place for New Zealand activities from the ocean.
+See giant sperm whales and swim with seals, (if you don't have good sea legs you spot them by helicopter instead).